SDR Metrics That Actually Matter (and the Ones That Don't)

 Benchmark: 80-90%

 Below 80% show rate indicates a qualification or confirmation process problem.
-Common fixes: send calendar invites with clear agendas, confirm via email 24 hours before, add a WhatsApp or SMS reminder on the day, and — this is the biggest factor — make sure the prospect actually expressed interest in the meeting rather than just agreeing to get the SDR off the phone.
+The biggest factor is making sure the prospect actually expressed interest in the meeting rather than just agreeing to get the SDR off the phone.

 Pipeline Generated

-The dollar value of qualified pipeline that originated from SDR-sourced meetings.
-This is the metric that ties SDR performance to revenue outcomes.
+The dollar value of qualified pipeline from SDR-sourced meetings.
+This ties SDR performance to revenue outcomes.

 Benchmark: 3-5x SDR fully loaded cost per month

-An SDR with a fully loaded cost of $7,500/month (salary + benefits + tools + management overhead) should generate $22,500-$37,500 in qualified pipeline monthly.
+An SDR with a fully loaded cost of $7,500/month should generate $22,500-$37,500 in qualified pipeline monthly.
 Below 3x, the SDR seat isn’t paying for itself.
 Above 5x, you should be hiring more SDRs.

 Track pipeline generated per SDR, per channel, and per sequence.
-This tells you not just who’s performing, but which motions are generating the highest-value pipeline.
+This tells you not just who’s performing, but which motions generate the highest-value pipeline.

 Meeting-to-Opportunity Rate